Liberal Arts and Sciences with Advisement Area in Biology

 Associate in Science (A.S.)
 Liberal Arts and Sciences

-This program is designed to provide students with a strong science foundation for transfer to and to successfully compete in a four-year institution.
-Laboratory experiences enhance course work.
+The biology program is designed to provide you with a strong science foundation in preparation for transferring to a four-year institution.
+Laboratory experiences enhance coursework.

 The degree is recognized in transfer (articulation) agreements with a large number of public and private four-year institutions in New York State and across the nation.

-Creative thinking and problem solving are coupled with appropriate models, preserved specimen, and technical equipment to provide an excellent environment for learning.
-Our biology laboratory is equipped with presentation equipment and computers for student use.
-An additional science classroom has Pentium computers for student use in group learning, and new equipment for DNA analysis, electrophoresis, and electrocardiograms provides our students with specialized skills.
+Creative thinking and problem solving are combined with appropriate models, preserved specimen, and technical equipment to provide an excellent environment for learning.
+FLCC's biology laboratory is equipped with presentation equipment and computers.
+An additional science classroom has Pentium computers for you to use in group learning.
+New equipment for DNA analysis, electrophoresis, and electrocardiograms will provide you with specialized skills.

-Faculty in the biology are accomplished master and PhD biologists with specialties in a wide range of areas including gene therapy, DNA analysis, pharmacology, microbiology, protein chemistry, zoology, toxicology, and ecology.
-The faculty include Chancellor Award winners, former research scientists, and active researchers.
+Faculty in the biology department are accomplished master and PhD biologists with specialties in a wide range of areas such as gene therapy, DNA analysis, pharmacology, microbiology, protein chemistry, zoology, toxicology, and ecology.
+The faculty includes Chancellor Award winners, former research scientists, and active researchers.

-The faculty bring a hands on approach to learning and engage students in active research early in their academic career.
-Students have been involved in studying the sex of migratory red-tail hawks and perform DNA analysis in the labs as well as hours in the field collecting samples.
-Additionally, students are studying the affect of volcanic activity on the Island of Montserrat in the Caribbean.
+Furthermore, biology majors are studying the effect of volcanic activity on the Island of Montserrat in the Caribbean.
 The research focuses on the molecular indicators of stress in corals and the use of biomarkers for the early detection of symbiotic breakdown.
-Students regularly travel with the biologists to Montserrat to participate in the research.
-The college is proud to note that one of its graduates received the prestigious $20,000 Barry Goldwater Scholarship because of the research work she participated in at FLCC.
+While enrolled in the program, you will be presented with the opportunity to travel with biologists to Montserrat to participate in this research.
+FLCC is proud to note that one of its graduates received the prestigious $20,000 Barry Goldwater Scholarship honoring their research work.